a-tokyo/aim-and-shoot/README.md

 The player also can change the trajectory with the number keys.
 After firing, the trajectory travels the room till it stops hitting something (the target, or a wall), then the replay mode starts showing where did the shot land.
 This practice mode is repeated as many times as the player wants.

+## Controls
+- Use the mouse to move the camera
+- a: move the target to the left
+- s: move the target away from you
+- d: move the target to the right
+- w: move the target closer to you
+- f: fire weapon
+- ESC: exit game